Generic filters

-Does the R&D tax credit need to be invested into more R&D?
+Does R&D tax relief need to be invested into more R&D?

 No, HMRC does not require that the money from your R&D tax credit be reinvested into R&D. HMRC recognises that while R&D expenditure may make sense for a business in one fiscal year, the funds may be better spent in other areas such as growth or commercialisation in the following years.